 Suzuki’s best off-roading all-rounder

-In fact, it’s rather fun to hurry along, with a good turn of speed and neat handling – thanks again to Suzuki’s lightweight-build philosophy.
-You can get a more road-oriented Suzuki SUV still in the form of the S-Cross.
-But this is a smidge less capable off road and quite a chunk more expensive to buy, being over 25% more expensive.
-We certainly recommend trying the Vitara first before you commit.
+In fact, it’s rather fun to hurry along, with a good turn of speed and tidy handling – thanks again to Suzuki’s lightweight-build philosophy.
+You can get a more road-oriented Suzuki SUV still in the form of the S-Cross, but this is a smidge less capable off road; we certainly recommend trying the Vitara first.

-Find out more from our full Suzuki Vitara review
+To find out more, read our full Suzuki Vitara review

 Pros